1. Course Overview

 2. General Class Policies

 Website and Announcements.
 We will make extensive use of electronic communication and the course website.
 You are responsible for checking LMS regularly for announcements and course materials, as well as your e-mail for communications related to the class.
+When submitting homeworks and exams, it is the student's responsibility to check that your submission successfully occurred (by submitting early enough and clicking on the file you submitted to verify that it successfully uploaded and that you submitted the correct version), and in case of any issues, to keep the receipt email sent by the LMS with the submission confirmation ID.

 Lectures.
 Students are highly encouraged to attend all classes.
 You are responsible for all material covered and announcements made in lecture.